In this Article

 VBA Cell Font

-In VBA, you can change font properties using the VBA Font Property.
+In VBA, you can change font properties using the VBA Font Property of the Range Object.
 Type the following code into the VBA Editor and you’ll see a list of all the options available:

 We will discuss a few of the most common properties below.